nmquijada/tormes/README.md

 ## Citation

-TORMES has been submitted for publication.
-If you use TORMES before publication is released, please cite as:
+Please cite the following pubication if you are using TORMES.

-Narciso M. Quijada, David Rodríguez-Lázaro and Marta Hernández (2019); TORMES, https://github.com/nmquijada/tormes
+Narciso M. Quijada, David Rodríguez-Lázaro, Jose María Eiros and Marta Hernández (2019); TORMES: an automated pipeline for whole bacterial genome analysis; *Bioinformatics*, https://doi.org/10.1093/bioinformatics/btz220

 <br>